 All scholars are eligible to apply for the Mitchell Prize without regard to their membership in the Bibliographical Society of America or any other society, and without regard to their citizenship or academic affiliation, degree, or rank.
 The Prize will be awarded to the author of a particular work of scholarship without regard to the author’s prolonged or repeated contributions to the field.
 Since the Prize is designed to promote research on the history of the periodical and the periodical press, the Prize Committee encourages applications by young or junior scholars who have not as yet published extensively.
 Applicants may nominate themselves or be nominated by other persons, including publishers, journal editors, and dissertation and thesis directors.

-Web-based nominations do not require the submission of three copies, but free access to the web-site and instructions regarding its use must be offered, along with a statement regarding plans for maintaining and/or archiving the website.
-Letters of recommendation are not requested.
+Web-based nominations do not require the submission of print copies, but free access to the web-site and instructions regarding its use must be offered, along with a statement regarding plans for maintaining and/or archiving the website.

-Bibliographical Society of America
+Executive Director, Bibliographical Society of America

 Before the prize is awarded at the BSA’s annual meeting, held in New York in late January, the winner will be contacted in advance and invited to receive the award at the meeting.
 Questions regarding the award should be addressed to the Mitchell Prize Coordinator: